 The U.S. National Arboretum cannot endorse or be made to appear as if it is endorsing a product or a political view.

 Photographic exercises may not disrupt the flow of vehicles and pedestrians on the grounds of the U.S. National Arboretum.

-Commercial photography requires a permit and a may incur a fee.
-All requests for commercial photography must be submitted as far in advance as possible (at least two weeks) and must include a detailed statement of the purpose of the photography.
+Photography requires a permit and a may incur a fee.
+All requests for photography must be submitted as far in advance as possible (at least two weeks) and must include a detailed statement of the purpose of the photography.
 If the request is approved and a fee is assigned, the fee must be received prior to the permit being issued.

 View the complete rules from the Federal Register (PDF: 73 K)